Preeti Davidson, Founder

 Known for his approachable and humorous communication style, Curt connects well with parents and youth.
 Outside MAYA, he is passionate about mentoring high school students interested in entrepreneurship and living fulfilling lives.
 His passion adds depth to his work, guiding clients to embrace their inherent worth.
 As Curt often says, "You are 100% responsible for your happiness and future; don’t give that power away to someone else."

-Curt lives with his sons and their dog, Chewy, in Middleton, MA.
+Curt lives with his three teenage sons and their dog, Chewy, in Middleton, MA.